SamboyCoding/Cpp2IL/README.md

 - [ ] Save generated IL to the actual function body in the Assembly.
 - [ ] Look into adding support for remaining Actions to improve analysis.
 Some key areas I'm focussing on:
-    - [ ] Integer division via magic constant multiplication.
+    - [ ] Wider support for multiplication (IMUL instructions) as well as mathematical operations in general.
-    - [ ] Wider support for multiplication (IMUL instructions)
+    - [ ] Floating-point-related instructions.
 - [ ] Machine code analysis for ARM instructions (long-term goal, want to do a lot more for x86 instruction set first)